INL/BlackLab/doc/index-formats/integrated.md

-# BL CODEC FILES
+# Files in the integrated index

+This describes the new index format that integrates all previously external files (forward index, content store, index metadata, version files) into the Lucene index.
+The goal is to enable distributed indexing and search using Solr.
+Eventually this will become the default for new indexes.

+> **NOTE:** this index format is in development and documentation may still be a little rough.

+## fields - where to find information about each Lucene field (BlackLab annotation).

 **NOTE:** a "field annotation" is a Lucene field that belongs to an annotated field.
-An example is the "lemma" annotation for the "contents" field (Lucene field name: contents%lemma).
+An example is the "lemma" annotation for the "contents" field (Lucene field name: `contents%lemma@i` for the insensitive alternative or `contents%lemma@s` for the sensitive one).

-## fields - where to find information about each Lucene field (BlackLab annotation).

 **NOTE:** we don't store number of fields; we just read until the end of the file.